Salad in a Mason Jar

 • Fill mason jars as full as possible with lettuce so there is very little air at the top.

 During summer months this is a great way to use up and preserve your garden harvest vegetables like carrots, cucumbers, green peppers and tomatoes.
-My sister should do this with all her vegetables!

 This is one of the best food hacks out there!
 For others, see our Sisters Know Best Food Hacks.